navikt/altinnkanal-2/README.md

 # Altinnkanal 2

 Repository for Altinnkanal 2.
-Application written in Kotlin to handle routing of messages from Altinn from a webservice endpoint to internal systems using Kafka.
+Application written in Kotlin to handle routing of messages from Altinn through a webservice endpoint to internal systems using Kafka.

 ## Technologies & Tools